aither64/haveclip-core/doc/protocol.md

 ### Auto discovery request/reply

-The message contains no header.
+The message has no header.

   Length    Type         Meaning
  -------    -------      ------------------------------------------------